owainkenwayucl/fortlife/README.md

 On Linux, you can compile the code with gfortran by running `make -f Makefile.gnu`.
 You can also build the show utility, but you are better of using basically any other image viewer.

+There are also makefiles for Intel Fortran (`Makefile.if`) and Nvidia Fortran (`Makefile.nv`).
+Neither of these currently support Braille output.

 (Testing has shown that the Linux version of `life.exe` compiles successfully under Cygwin, the only downside being font support in MinTTY).

 There is a special Linux version if your font has braille characters, which can be run by running `life.braille`.